DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 <div style="margin-top: 1rem; font-size: 1.02rem; line-height: 1.5; text-align: left;">
   <strong>Figure 1.</strong>
-  <strong>CL and NSCL can drift apart in weight space while staying closely aligned in representation space.</strong>
+  <strong>CL and NSCL can separate in weight space while remaining closely aligned in representation space.</strong>
-  This is the core phenomenon: the objectives are related, the learned geometry stays similar, but the parameter trajectories do not have to match.
+  This is the central phenomenon: the objectives are related, the learned geometry remains similar, but the parameter trajectories need not coincide.
 </div>

 <br>

-## The basic setup
+## The setup

-We start from a labeled dataset
+Consider a labeled dataset

 $$
 S = \{(x_i,y_i)\}_{i=1}^N,
 $$

-but during self-supervised training the algorithm only sees the inputs \(x_i\), not the labels \(y_i\).

-For each sample \(x_i\), we generate \(K\) augmentations and map them through an encoder \(f\):
+but assume that during self-supervised training we only use the inputs $$x_i$$, not the labels $$y_i$$.
+For each sample $$x_i$$, we generate $$K$$ augmentations and map them through an encoder $$f$$:

 $$
 z_i^l = f(\alpha_l(x_i)).
 $$

-The standard decoupled contrastive loss (DCL) is
+A standard decoupled contrastive loss (DCL) takes the form

 $$
 \mathcal{L}^{\mathrm{DCL}}(f)